Alexjmathew/FDL_LAB/Digit Classification with VGGnet-19 on MNIST/Readme.md

-Digit Classification with VGGnet-19 on MNIST
+# MNIST Digit Classification with VGGnet-19
 Overview

 This experiment implements digit classification using a pre-trained VGGnet-19 model on the MNIST dataset.
 The project demonstrates transfer learning by adapting a network originally trained on ImageNet to recognize handwritten digits.